Evacuation of Manchukuo: The fate of Manchukuo

 The region was no longer safe due to Communist guerrillas, and the group divided; one part returned to Xinjing with ex-prime minister Zhang Jinghui for a last radio contact with Chiang Kai-shek, in an unsuccessful attempt to give over control of Manchukuo to the Kuomintang to prevent Soviet occupation.
 The women in the entourage were sent separately by train towards Korea, as it was thought that they were not in immediate danger, and were not political targets of the Soviet or Chinese forces.
 As the train left Hiro saw Puyi cry.

 At Talitzou airport a Tachikawa Ki-54, was prepared for Puyi's escape.
 Puyi selected only eight people, including his brother Pujie, Yuyan, Big Li and his personal medic.
 The small plane took the imperial entourage to Mukden where a larger plane, one Mitsubishi Ki-57 was to take them to Korea.
 However, while waiting at Mukden, Soviet troops of the Transbaikal Front seized the airport, disarming the small Japanese garrison.

 After Germany's capitulation, Heinrich Samoilovich Lyushkov was transferred from Tokyo on 20 July 1945 to work for the Japanese Kwantung Army's Special Intelligence authorities in Manchukuo.
-On 9 August 1945, the Soviet invasion of Manchuria commenced and Lyushkov vanished in the confusion of the assault, where he was reportedly last seen in a crowd at a Dalian train station apparently was invited to the head of the Dalian military mission, Yutaka Takeoka, who suggested that he commit suicide, Lyushkov refused and was shot by Takeoka, the body was secretly cremated (three days later, Dalian was occupied by the Soviet army).
+On 9 August 1945, the Soviet invasion of Manchuria commenced and Lyushkov vanished in the confusion of the assault, where he was reportedly last seen in a crowd at a Dalian train station.
+He was apparently invited to the head of the Dalian military mission, Yutaka Takeoka, who suggested that he commit suicide.
+Lyushkov refused and was shot by Takeoka.
+His body was secretly cremated (three days later, Dalian was occupied by the Soviet army).

 Puyi and his companions spent the night at the airport under guard, and the next morning were taken aboard a Russian plane.
 Between Mukden and Khabarovsk the plane landed for refueling, where Puyi spoke to the Soviet commander, telling him that he "did not like being in the same airplane with Japanese war criminals" and the Japanese were left at the airfield while Puyi continued on.
-On reaching Khabarovsk, Puyi was first sent a hotel which was transformed into a detention centre.
-Later he was sent to "Detention Center N°45" in a school building in the same city.
+On reaching Khabarovsk, Puyi was first sent to a hotel which was transformed into a detention centre.
+Later, he was sent to "Detention Center N°45" in a school building in the same city.

 With the fall of Manchukuo to Soviet forces during the invasion of Manchuria in 1945, the head of Manchukuo Film Industry, Masahiko Amakasu committed suicide by taking potassium cyanide.
-On the last day of his life, Amakasu stayed calm, paid out the wages owing to his staff who were advised to leave Xinjing at once, wrote out a suicide note in his office, and swallowed a cyanide pill.
+On the last day of his life, Amakasu stayed calm, paid out the wages owed to his staff who were advised to leave Xinjing at once, wrote a suicide note in his office, and swallowed a cyanide pill.